goki75/digipin/README.md

 pip install git+https://github.com/goki75/pydigipin.git
 ```
 ## Usage
+### Encoding

-Import the digipin` function from the module and pass the latitude and longitude as arguments:
+Import the digipin and/or decode function from the module and pass the latitude and longitude as arguments:

 ```python
 from digipin import digipin